moorepants/mae223/content/pages/syllabus.rst

 detailed aspects of the class.
 You will be expected to do as much or little practice as needed to pass the exams and complete your project.
 Homework problems will be suggested but not graded.
-I recommend talking through homework solutions with you classmates and me during office hours.
+I recommend talking through homework solutions with your classmates and me during office hours.

 Grades will be available in the canvas.ucdavis.edu_ grade book periodically throughout the course along with class statistics.
 Check the website on a